dutchmims/Planet_Market/README.md

 ## Register

 * I used the Django AllAuth for all the authentication on this ecommerce site.
-Django AllAut provides HTML pages for signing up and signing in and signing out.
+Django AllAuth provides HTML pages for signing up and signing in and signing out.
 I have edited these HTML pages and styled them to show the same style, UX, font and colour palatte that I have chosen for my website as a whole.

 ## Login

-*
+* I used the Django AllAuth for all the authentication on this ecommerce site.

 ## Bag

-*
+* I created a shopping bag to hold products selected until the payment screen and final purchase.
+Products can be edited in the bag.

 ## CTA

-The CTA button 'Shop Now" on the homepage is a button that brings you to All Products page.
+* The CTA button 'Shop Now" on the homepage is a button that brings you to All Products page.

 ## Search bar
+*  Allows one to search for what it is one wants to find.

 ### Dropdown

 ## ALL PRODUCTS
-*
+* By Price
-*
+* By Rating
-*
+* By Category
-*
+* All Products

 ## COMPUTERS
-*
+* Destops
-*
+* Laptops
-*
+* Notebooks
-*
+* Tablets

 ## DIGITAL DEVICES
-*
-*
+* Phones
-*
+* Digital Watches
-*
+* Fitness Trackers

 ## SPECIAL OFFERS
-*
+* New Arrivals
-*
+* Deals
-*
+* Clearance
-*
+* All Specials

 ## Main page

 ## Footer